TartuNLP/grammar-worker/models/README.md

 ### Correction list

-Now only available model is `errors_corrections_min3/correction_list.csv`.
+At the moment, the only available error-correction list is `errors_corrections_min3/correction_list.csv`.

-Model contains at least three times occured words with error from training material which have one possible correction.
+The list is compiled based on the Estonian Interlanguage Corpus data (excluding the test material) and contains approx. 3,000 spelling errors that occur in multiple L2 texts, minimally 3 times in total.
+Only errors that could be assigned a single correction were included.

 ### Evaluation results